xinsys/handbook/_pages/how-we-work/tools/github.md

 Because GitHub is a web application, there&rsquo;s no installation necessary, but you may find the [desktop app](https://desktop.github.com/) useful.

-If you don&rsquo;t have a GitHub account, please use your work email (rather than your personal email) to [sign up](https://github.com/join), as this helps us with [records retention](/federal-records).
-If you do have a GitHub account, please [add your work email to your profile](https://github.com/settings/emails).
+If you don&rsquo;t have a GitHub account, you must use your work email (rather than your personal email) to [sign up](https://github.com/join), as this helps us with [records retention](/federal-records) and identification.
+If you do have a GitHub account, please [add your work email to your profile](https://github.com/settings/emails) as your primary email, and ensure it is visible on your public GitHub profile.

 ### 1. Complete your profile

 Include the following:

 - Name: Your first or first and last name.
+- Email: Your work email.
+Make sure it is publicly visible.
 - Company: Your government agency.
 (If you also use GitHub for personal projects, consider specifying &ldquo;<code>agency</code> (work) + personal projects&rdquo; to make it clear that some of your GitHub projects may be personal in nature.)
 - Location: Your primary work location (city, state).
-- Photo: A headshot photo, or image that is unique to you.
+- Photo: A headshot photo or an image that is unique to you.

 ### 2. Set up two-factor authentication